SoK: Log Based Transparency Enhancing Technologies: Transparency And Security

 \subsection{Assets and beneficiaries of transparency}

-Computational systems, their inputs, processes, and outputs, are assets for the parties that own and operate them.
+The inputs, processes, and outputs, of systems are assets for the parties that own and operate them.
 The value of these assets can depend on their confidentiality.
-Datasets, a codebase, a machine learning model and its outputs, can all contribute to a competitive advantage, and their confidentiality can also help avoiding liability for flaws in the system, or give the illusion of technical sophistication.
+Datasets, a codebase, a machine learning model and its outputs, can all contribute to a competitive advantage, and their confidentiality can also help avoid liability for flaws in the system, or give the illusion of technical sophistication.

-Transparency can benefit the parties that own and operate a system if it increases public trust.
-This can be true regardless of whether or not the system is good by any measure because an organisation operating a flawed system may engineer a form of transparency that does not reveal these flaws by, for example, limiting transparency to only a subset of favourable system inputs, processes, or outputs.
+Transparency can benefit system operators if it increases public trust.
+This can be true regardless of whether or not the system is good by any measure because an organisation operating a flawed system may engineer a form of transparency that does not reveal these flaws by, for example, limiting transparency to only reveal favourable information.

 Because transparency does not necessarily increase trust, however, operators of reliable systems may feel they have little to gain and operators of unreliable systems may have little to lose.
-Thus, it is important that transparency be deployed as a valuable asset to operators of reliable systems and as a liability to operators of unreliable systems by, for example at least harming competitors who operate unreliable systems by enabling consequences for operating unreliable systems.
+That is unless transparency is deployed in such a way that, for example, it harms those who operate unreliable systems by enabling consequences.

-For the public, transparency should be a valuable asset as it should reveal useful information about a system over which they otherwise do not have control, which can allow them to take action by choosing whether to interact with the system, or contest the system and hold the system operator to account.
-On the other hand, privacy concerns over the public release of sensitive data that pertains to them may be an important drawback.
+For the public, transparency should be a valuable asset, revealing useful information about a system over which they have no control and allowing them to take action by choosing whether to use the system, contest it, and hold the system operator to account for any faults.
+Privacy concerns over the public release of sensitive data that pertains to them may, however, be an important drawback.

-Transparency can be both beneficial and a drawback for both system operators and the public, and, importantly, the ways in which the public may benefit from transparency may be a drawback for the system operator.
-When this is the case, care should be given to ensuring that blame avoidance strategies (e.g., avoidance of record keeping, gaming performance records) cannot be put into place by the system operator~\cite{hood2007happens}.
+Thus, transparency can be both beneficial and a drawback for system operators and the public, and, importantly, the ways in which the public may benefit from transparency may be a drawback for the system operator.
+When this is the case, it should be ensured that blame avoidance strategies (e.g., avoidance of record keeping, gaming performance metrics) are not put into place~\cite{hood2007happens}.